4 Essential Onboarding Checklists for New Employees

 The first interactions potential new employees have with an organization usually occur through a company’s website.
 A strong website is an essential tool for companies to advertise employment opportunities.
 It is also a great platform to effectively communicate their employer brand, values and spirit in order to capture a candidate’s attention and prompt their interest in applying to work for them, helping tap into the first steps of the candidate journey—the last step being onboarding.
-To better understand and leverage the candidate journey, we recommend this read by Beamery.

 And so, in many ways, providing a full and genuine onboarding experience begins as early as the recruitment and interview process.
 That said, it also continues on long after the hiring itself is done—and for the many months that follow.